The Printable Guide on this webpage gives you the most important things

 At the Old Lahaina Luau, and at the Feast at Lele, you are assigned to a reserved seat when you make your reservation, so the further in advance you buy your ticket, the closer you will sit to the stage.
 For most other luaus, there are no reserved seats, so the earlier you arrive that evening, the closer to the stage you can choose to sit.

-More info about luaus is on the Luau page in the Activities section of this website at
+More info about these and other luaus is on the Luau page in the Activities section of this website at

 Where’s the best place to pick up those souvenirs you’ve just GOT to take home?